Arsenalist/pact-junit5-wiremock-spring-example/README.md

+Contact-based testing allows service consumers and service providers to stay in continuous sync so that any breaking changes are immediately visible.
+In general, there are two types of contract-based testing.
+The first is where the consumer specifies what the producer service should do, and the other is where the producer defines how the consumer should expect to create it.
+This example is about consumer-based contract testing which is more relevant in organizations where delivery teams are dependent on internal (and often legacy) systems to consumer system-of-record services.
+An excellent intro to the concept can be found [here](https://docs.pact.io/).

 We'll implement a CDC using an example of a Furniture UI application which depends on a Furniture Service application.
 Basically, the Furniture UI just displays the data returned by the Furniture Service.

 The tools we're using are: